nuvolaris/nuvolaris/DESIGN.md

 Each event handlers uses utility functions you can find the various service specific files like `openwhisk` or `couchdb`.

-Each function is implemented

-## Developmnet Targets

-The operator will control Kubernetes either using locally configured `kubeconfig`, or within Kubernetes itself using the configuration files that Kubernetes makes available.

-You should start the operator with `test run` that will initialize the environment so the operator can connect to the current configured Kubernetes and control it.
-You can also interact on the CLI and execute the code using `task cli`.

 ## Development Workflow

 In generale the operator react to events and execute kustomizations.